WeblateOrg/weblate/docs/api.rst

     .. seealso::

-        Additional common headers, parameters and status codes are documented at :http:get:`/api/`.
+        Additional common headers, parameters and status codes are documented at :ref:`api-generic`.

         Language object attributes are documented at :http:get:`/api/languages/(string:language)/`.